joshuaku9/2-Player-Pong-Game/README.md

 # 2-Player-Pong-Game
-A Pong clone built in the SFML library in C++ where I added a second player.
-One player can use the arrow keys and another could use WASD.
+A Pong clone built in the SFML library in C++ with an added second player where they work as a team.
+Player 1 uses WASD keys, Player 2 uses arrow keys.